ahushh/monaba/README.md

 Set your path to GeSHi in `highlight.php`.
 Home directory is usually good.

-## Using binary packages
+## Using a binary packages

-Download archive of the latest verion of Monaba here: https://github.com/ahushh/Monaba/releases/ and unpack it to current directory.
+Download an archive of the latest verion of Monaba here: https://github.com/ahushh/Monaba/releases/ and unpack it to current directory.

 If it's not working or outdated, try to build from source.

 ## Building from source

-Sample list of required packages for debian:
+Sample list of the required packages on debian:

     apt-get install haskell-stack zlibc libgeoip-dev libcrypto++-dev libssl-dev postgresql-server-dev-9.1 libmagickwand-dev libmagickcore-dev libicu-dev